jamf/regatta/docs/usage.md

 ### Put

-Serves for update or create of a single KV pair. page.
+Serves for update or create of a single KV pair.

 - [API](api.md#PutRequest)
 - [Detailed usage](usage_put.md)